uceleke/FTL-HowTos/docs/sec-blog/Getting-Started-SCAP-Baseline.md

 SCAP is a collection of open standards maintained by NIST that automates security configuration assessment.
 A SCAP-compatible scanner reads a machine-readable benchmark and checks each rule against the target system, returning results of **pass**, **fail**, **not applicable**, or **manual review required**.

-For Windows systems, SCAP can evaluate settings such as:
+For Windows systems, SCAP can evaluate things like:

 - Password and account lockout policy
-- Audit policy and event log configuration
+- Audit policy and event log settings
 - User rights assignments
 - Windows Firewall configuration
 - Registry-based security controls
 - Service configuration and other OS hardening settings

-**SCAP is not a replacement for vulnerability scanning.** They serve different purposes and answer different questions:
+One thing worth clarifying upfront — **SCAP is not a replacement for vulnerability scanning**.
+They answer different questions:

-- A **vulnerability scanner** (such as Nessus or OpenVAS) asks: *"What known weaknesses — missing patches, CVEs, exposed services — exist on this system?"*
+- A **vulnerability scanner** like Nessus or OpenVAS asks: *"What known weaknesses — missing patches, CVEs, exposed services — exist on this system?"*
-- A **SCAP scan** asks: *"Does this system meet the required configuration standard?"*
+- A **SCAP scan** asks: *"Does this system actually meet the required configuration standard?"*

-Both are valuable.
-In a DoD or federal environment you will commonly use both as part of a continuous monitoring program.
+You need both.
+In a DoD or federal environment you'll typically run both as part of a continuous monitoring program, and they complement each other well.

 ---

-## Why Establish a Baseline?
+## Why Bother Establishing a Baseline?

-A baseline is the starting point for measurable security improvement.
-Without one, it is difficult to know what changed, what improved, and what still needs attention.
+A baseline is the starting point for any meaningful security improvement.
+Without one, it's hard to know what changed, what got better, and what still needs work.

-For example, if you scan a fresh Windows Server and find 150 configuration findings, that initial report *is* the baseline.
-After applying Group Policy changes, registry settings, or other hardening steps, you scan again and compare.
-The delta tells you whether your remediation actually worked.
+Say you scan a fresh Windows Server and come back with 150 configuration findings.
+That report is your baseline.
+After you apply Group Policy changes, registry settings, or other hardening steps, you scan again and compare.
+The delta tells you whether your remediation actually did anything.

-A baseline helps answer:
+A solid baseline helps answer questions like:

-- What is the current risk posture of this system?
+- What's the actual risk posture of this system right now?
 - Which findings are the highest priority?
-- Which settings can be remediated quickly versus which require testing or an exception?
+- Which settings can be fixed quickly versus which need testing or a formal exception?
-- Did the remediation actually fix the issue?
+- Did the changes I made actually fix the issue?

-This approach directly supports risk management, change control, and continuous monitoring requirements — all relevant to RMF-based programs and eMASS-tracked systems.
+For anyone operating under RMF, this feeds directly into continuous monitoring, POA&M tracking, and keeping your ATO in good standing.

 ---

-## Step 1: Identify and Document the Target System
+## Step 1: Know What You're Scanning

-Start with a clearly defined target.
-Before scanning, document:
+Before you run anything, document the basics on your target system:

 - Hostname and IP address
-- Operating system version and build
+- OS version and build
 - System role (domain controller, member server, workstation, etc.)
 - Domain membership
 - Business function
 - Environment (production, test, or lab)

-This context matters.
+This matters more than it might seem.
 Not every STIG finding applies equally to every system role.
-A domain controller, application server, workstation, and database server will have different hardening considerations — and in some cases, different STIG benchmarks entirely.
+A domain controller, an application server, a workstation, and a database server all have different hardening considerations — and in some cases, different STIG benchmarks entirely.
+Knowing the role up front saves you from chasing findings that don't actually apply.

 ---

-## Step 2: Download a SCAP Scanner
+## Step 2: Get a SCAP Scanner

-To run a SCAP scan, you need a compatible scanner.
-In DoD and federal environments, the most commonly used tool is the **SCAP Compliance Checker (SCC)**, developed and maintained by NIWC Atlantic.
-SCC supports Windows, Linux, and other platforms, and is designed to work directly with DISA STIG SCAP content.
+To run a SCAP scan you need a compatible scanner.
+In DoD and federal environments, the go-to tool is the **SCAP Compliance Checker (SCC)**, built and maintained by NIWC Atlantic.
+SCC supports Windows, Linux, and other platforms and is designed to work natively with DISA STIG content.

 **Where to get it:**

-1. Go to the DoD Cyber Exchange public site at [https://public.cyber.mil/tools/](https://public.cyber.mil/tools/)
+1. Go to the DoD Cyber Exchange at [https://public.cyber.mil/tools/](https://public.cyber.mil/tools/)
 2. Search for **SCAP Compliance Checker**
 3. Download the latest Windows version
-4. Install or extract on an approved administrative workstation
+4. Install or extract it on an approved admin workstation
-5. Review the included documentation before running your first scan
+5. Read through the included docs before your first scan — worth it

-In an air-gapped environment, download on an internet-connected system, transfer via approved media, and validate the file hash before introducing it into the environment.
+If you're in an air-gapped environment, download it on an internet-connected system first, transfer via approved media, validate the file hash, and then bring it in.
+Don't skip the hash check.

 ---

-## Step 3: Download the Correct Benchmark Content
+## Step 3: Get the Right Benchmark Content

-The scanner alone is not enough — you also need the **SCAP benchmark content** that matches your target system.
-For DISA STIG assessments, benchmark content is available from the DoD Cyber Exchange STIGs section.
+The scanner alone won't do anything useful — you also need the **SCAP benchmark content** that matches your target system.
+For DISA STIG assessments, this content lives on the DoD Cyber Exchange.

 **Where to get it:**

 1. Go to [https://public.cyber.mil/stigs/](https://public.cyber.mil/stigs/)
-2. Search for the operating system or product you are assessing
+2. Search for the OS or product you're assessing
-3. Download the applicable STIG SCAP benchmark (e.g., Windows Server 2022 STIG, Windows 11 STIG)
+3. Download the applicable STIG SCAP benchmark (e.g., Windows Server 2022, Windows 11)
-4. Confirm the benchmark version matches your OS version as closely as possible
+4. Make sure the benchmark version matches your OS as closely as possible
-5. Store the benchmark files where SCC can reference them
+5. Put the files somewhere SCC can find them

-Using the wrong benchmark produces inaccurate results.
-Scanning a Windows Server 2022 system with Windows Server 2019 content will generate misleading findings.
+Using the wrong benchmark will give you misleading results — scanning a Server 2022 system with Server 2019 content is going to cause problems.
+Double-check before you run anything.

-**A note on CIS Benchmarks:** If your organization does not operate under DISA STIG requirements — for example, if you are in a commercial environment or building a baseline for a client outside the federal space — the **CIS Benchmarks** from the Center for Internet Security ([https://www.cisecurity.org/cis-benchmarks](https://www.cisecurity.org/cis-benchmarks)) are a solid alternative.
-CIS Benchmarks are widely used, well-documented, and available for a broad range of Windows versions and roles.
+**What about CIS Benchmarks?** If your org doesn't operate under DISA STIG requirements — say you're in a commercial environment or doing work for a client outside the federal space — the **CIS Benchmarks** from the Center for Internet Security ([https://www.cisecurity.org/cis-benchmarks](https://www.cisecurity.org/cis-benchmarks)) are a solid alternative.
+They're well-documented, widely used, and cover a broad range of Windows versions and roles.

 ---

-## Step 4: Run the Initial Baseline Scan
+## Step 4: Run Your Initial Baseline Scan

-With the scanner installed and benchmark content in place, run the first scan.
-The goal here is *assessment only* — do not start changing settings until you have reviewed the results.
+With the scanner installed and benchmark content ready, run the first scan.
+The goal here is assessment only — don't start changing settings until you've actually looked at what came back.

-Typical process in SCC:
+General flow in SCC:

 1. Launch SCC as an administrator
-2. Select the correct benchmark content for your target OS
+2. Select the correct benchmark for your target OS
-3. Choose the local system or specify a remote target
+3. Choose local or remote target depending on your setup
-4. Run the scan and wait for it to complete
+4. Run it and let it finish
-5. Export results in your preferred format (HTML for readability, XML or checklist for downstream use)
+5. Export results — HTML is easiest to read, XML or checklist format if you need it downstream

-Save the report with a clear naming convention so you can track changes over time.
-For example:
+Name your report in a way that makes it easy to track over time.
+Something like:

 ```
 HOSTNAME_WinSrv2022_STIG_Baseline_2026-05-13.html
 ```

-This first report becomes your official baseline.
+This first report is your official baseline.
+Don't touch settings before you've saved it.

 ---

-## Step 5: Review Findings and Prioritize Remediation
+## Step 5: Review Findings and Build a Remediation Plan

-After the scan, review findings in the context of **severity** and **operational impact**.
-DISA STIGs categorize findings as:
+Once the scan is done, go through the findings with severity and operational impact in mind.
+DISA STIGs break findings into three categories:

 - **CAT I** — Highest severity.
-These represent the most significant risk and should be addressed first.
+Biggest risk.
+Start here.
 - **CAT II** — Medium severity.
-These typically make up the bulk of findings and remediation work.
+Usually the bulk of your work.
 - **CAT III** — Lower severity.
-Still worth addressing when practical, but generally lower urgency.
+Address when practical.

-A straightforward prioritization approach:
+A straightforward way to approach remediation:

-1. Address all CAT I findings first
+1. Hit CAT I findings first
-2. Target high-impact CAT II findings that are straightforward to fix
+2. Go after high-impact CAT II findings that are easy wins
-3. Group related findings (e.g., all audit policy findings, all password policy findings) to apply changes efficiently
+3. Batch related findings together — fix all audit policy settings at once, all password policy settings at once, etc.
-4. Test changes in a lab or non-production system before applying to production
+4. Test in a lab or non-production system before applying to production
-5. Apply changes via Group Policy where possible — local policy is acceptable for standalone systems and lab work, but enterprise environments should use centralized management
+5. Use Group Policy wherever possible for enterprise-wide changes; local policy works fine for standalone systems and lab work
-6. Document any finding that cannot be immediately applied
+6. Document anything you can't immediately apply

-Do not blindly apply every setting without testing.
-Some STIG controls can affect authentication flows, remote access, application compatibility, service account behavior, and administrative workflows.
-Test first.
+One thing I'd emphasize — don't blindly apply every setting without testing first.
+Some STIG controls can break authentication flows, affect remote access, mess with application compatibility, or cause issues with service accounts.
+Test before you push to prod.

 ---

 ## Step 6: Document Exceptions and Compensating Controls

-Not every finding can be remediated immediately.
-Some settings may conflict with a business requirement, vendor support constraint, legacy application dependency, or operational need.
+Not everything is going to get fixed right away.
+Some settings conflict with a business requirement, a vendor support constraint, a legacy app dependency, or some operational reality you can't just override.

-When a finding cannot be fixed, document it formally.
-At minimum, capture:
+When a finding can't be remediated, document it.
+At minimum you want:

 - Finding ID and severity
 - Affected system
-- Reason the control cannot be applied
+- Why the control can't be applied
 - Risk explanation
-- Compensating control (if applicable)
+- Compensating control if you have one
 - Planned remediation date or POA&M entry
-- System owner or responsible party
+- System owner

-Accepting risk is not the same as ignoring risk.
-A documented exception demonstrates that the organization reviewed the issue and made an informed decision.
-In RMF-based programs, this is typically captured in a Plan of Action and Milestones (POA&M) tracked in eMASS.
+Accepting risk is not the same as ignoring it.
+A documented exception shows you reviewed the issue and made a decision based on both security and business requirements.
+In RMF programs this usually ends up as a POA&M entry tracked in eMASS.

 ---

-## Step 7: Re-Scan and Measure Improvement
+## Step 7: Re-Scan and Check Your Work

-After remediation, run the SCAP scan again using the same benchmark content and compare results against the original baseline.
-The goal is measurable improvement — for example, reducing from 150 failed findings to 40.
+After remediation, run the scan again with the same benchmark and compare against your original baseline.
+You want to see measurable improvement — going from 150 failed findings to 40 is a concrete result you can show.

-This comparison validates that remediation worked, provides documentation for audits and compliance reviews, and becomes the new baseline for future comparisons.
+This comparison validates that remediation worked, gives you documentation for audits and compliance reviews, and becomes your new baseline for the next round of changes.

 ---

-## Step 8: Maintain the Baseline Over Time
+## Step 8: Keep the Baseline Current

-A security baseline is not a one-time activity.
-Systems change — patches are applied, software gets installed, Group Policy is updated, roles change.
-Configuration drift is real and common.
+A baseline isn't a one-time thing.
+Systems change — patches go in, software gets installed, Group Policy gets updated, roles shift.
+Configuration drift happens, and it happens faster than most people expect.

-A practical ongoing scanning schedule might include:
+A practical scanning schedule might look like:

 - Before production deployment
-- After major configuration changes or OS upgrades
+- After major config changes or OS upgrades
-- On a recurring schedule (monthly, quarterly, or per your organization's continuous monitoring policy)
+- On a recurring schedule (monthly, quarterly, or whatever your continuous monitoring policy requires)
-- When DISA or CIS releases updated benchmark content
+- Whenever DISA or CIS drops updated benchmark content

-Keeping baselines current ensures systems remain aligned with security requirements and that drift is detected before it becomes a compliance or audit issue.
+Staying current means drift gets caught early, before it turns into a compliance finding or an audit issue.

 ---

-## Conclusion
+## Wrapping Up

-SCAP gives administrators a structured, repeatable way to assess a Windows system's security posture against a defined configuration standard.
-The process — scanner, benchmark, baseline scan, findings review, remediation, re-scan, documentation — is straightforward to implement and scales from a single workstation to an enterprise environment.
+SCAP gives you a structured, repeatable way to assess a Windows system's configuration against a defined security standard.
+The process itself isn't complicated — get the scanner, get the benchmark, run a baseline scan, review findings, remediate, re-scan, document exceptions, repeat.

-The scan report is not the end goal.
-Security improves when findings are reviewed, prioritized, tested, remediated, documented, and validated over time.
-For organizations operating under RMF, this process feeds directly into continuous monitoring, POA&M management, and ATO maintenance.
+The scan report is just a starting point.
+The actual security improvement comes from what you do with it — reviewing findings with context, testing changes before you push them, documenting what you can't fix, and validating that your work had the intended effect.

-For Security+ professionals, understanding SCAP reinforces core exam domains: hardening, vulnerability management, risk management, compliance, and continuous monitoring.
-More practically, it is a skill that translates directly into real work in enterprise and government environments.
+For anyone working toward Security+ or already in the field, this is one of those skills that shows up constantly in both enterprise and government work.
+It connects directly to hardening, vulnerability management, risk management, compliance, and continuous monitoring — and it's a lot more useful once you've actually run a few scans yourself.

 ---